 It strikes a great balance between familiar and brand new.
-That said, Whomp’s Fortress, Jolly Roger Bay, and Blue Resort remain closer to their original look and feel.
+That said, all the other levels remain closer to their original look and feel.
 (And that’s by no means a bad thing.)

 This mod is overflowing with Nintendo references for you to discover.
 It’s a real nostalgia overload, and one that makes exploring every nook and cranny really worthwhile.

 A superbly blended soundtrack tops it all off.
-The classic Super Mario 64 and Bomberman 64 tunes we all know and love have been “Banjo-Kazooified.”
-And they sound fantastic.
+The classic N64 tunes we all know and love have been “Banjo-Kazooified” and they sound fantastic.

 True to the Banjo-Kazooie gameplay format, you traverse these worlds in search of Jiggies, musical notes and honeycombs.

-The challenges are bespoke, so don’t expect your Super Mario 64 or Bomberman 64 knowledge to help here.
+The challenges are bespoke, so don’t expect your knowledge of the original N64 games these levels come from to help here.